gpu-fftw/gpu_fftw/README.md

-:icons: font
 # Raspberry Pi gpu fftw3 drop-in replacement

 ## What you get
 Use the Raspberry Pi GPU to calculate fast FFTs without touching source code.
 Binary compatibility with fftw3.

-:exclamation: : This is an early alpha release, it is not productiong quality.
+:warning: This is an early alpha release, it is not productiong quality.
 As always, use at your own risk.

 ## How to use it